 Service intelligence platforms are made up of these components:

-- Workforce reporting that measures how well each of your technicians is performing in the field and provides guidance on what kind of training is needed
+- Workforce reporting that measures how well each of your technicians is performing in the field and provides guidance on types of training they can benefit from

 - Asset reporting that identifies potential issues or engineering challenges with your products